ahmadijaz385/ahmadijaz385/README.md

 With a Bachelor's degree in Computer Science and 7+ years of experience, I am passionate about writing codes for Web, Mobile, and Cloud Applications that surpasses the expectations of the world.
 As a seasoned leader, I love inspiring teams to surpass their limits, mentoring talents, and architecting visionary solutions.<br>

-In my current role as a Project Manager at IDENBRID, I'm responsible for overseeing complex projects from initiation to completion.
+In my current role as a Project Manager at CODIXSYSTEMS, I'm responsible for overseeing complex projects from initiation to completion.
 I excel at defining project objectives, creating detailed plans, and ensuring seamless execution. <br>

 My Core Expertise:<br>